Kailxxz/Diabetes-Diagnosis/README.md

 6. Access the application in your web browser by visiting [http://localhost:8501](http://localhost:8501).

 7. Enter the necessary information such as pregnancies, insulin levels, BMI, age, etc., into the form provided and click on the "Predict" button to get the diabetes prediction.

+## Deployment

+The web application is deployed and accessible at [https://diabetes-diagnosis-1.streamlit.app/](https://diabetes-diagnosis-1.streamlit.app/).